This section covers the official Government Buying Standards for sustainable procurement of furniture.

 What does sustainability mean for furniture?

-Any wood used must follow the government policy on timber – essentially meaning it must be from sustainable forests.
+Any wood used must follow the government’s Timber Procurement Policy on timber – essentially meaning it must be from sustainable forests.

 Forthcoming changes in this area